vimkidgit/article/en/10_Counting_the_number_of_triangles_with_code.md

 <br>
 ><b>Resolve and Analysis:</b><br>
     Taking the letters to each of the corner and cross point.
-    Using undirected graph, if there have three point and these three point are not in a straight line, that means it's a triangle.
+    Using undirected graph, if there are three points and these three points are not in a straight line, it means that's a triangle.

 <br>